 You won’t always receive a bill after going to hospital.
-If your procedure was included, you went to an nib agreement hospital and your doctors agreed to participate in MediGap then you may have nothing extra to pay.
-This simply means that nib paid the entire procedure on your behalf.
+If your procedure was included on your cover, you went to an nib Agreement Hospital and your doctors agreed to participate in MediGap, Clinical Partners or performed a no gap procedure under GapSure then you may have nothing extra to pay.

 If you do receive a bill it’s likely to be from one of three sources:

 The pathology or radiology labs associated with the hospital

 nib does not bill you for any part of your hospital stay.